Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

 ### Getting a Feature's Variant

-A feature's variant can be retrieved using the `IVariantFeatureManager`'s `GetVariantAsync` method.
+A feature's variant can be retrieved using the `IVariantFeatureManager`'s `GetVariantAsync`/`GetVariant` methods.
+What the value is depends on the type of variant.
+If the variant uses "ConfigurationValue" then the value will be a `Map<String, Object>` that represents the fully resolved configuration object.
+If the variant uses "ConfigurationReference" then the value will be an actual instance of the referenced object, if this is don't the `@ConfigurationProperties` must be modified to support this, see [Configuration Reference](./README.md#configuration-reference) for more details.

 ```java
 …